danielpclark/webpacker-cli/README.md

 a command like `yarn add`.

 > Server Tip: It is recommended to compile your assets upon deploy rather than per web request.

-## Future Plans

-WebpackerCli plans to become the defacto command to be used for each Webpacker related task so you won't be needing to type rake commands.

 ## Contributing